-Equithrive products contain a proprietary form of Resveratrol called “Resverasyn”, which is 99% pure Resveratrol that’s been reduced in size to make it absorb easily and encapsulated to protect the compound from deterioration before reaching tissues in the body.
+Equithrive products contain a proprietary form of resveratrol called Resverasyn®, which is 99% pure resveratrol that’s been reduced in size to absorb easily and encapsulated to protect the compound from deterioration before reaching tissues in the body.

 See, while most people assume all resveratrol supplements are created equal, that is not the case.
-The commercial source for the vast majority of Resveratrol products is a shrub named Japanese Knotweed (Polygonum cuspidatum) that is native to Asia and cultivated in China.
-Chinese manufacturing firms extract Resveratrol from the rhizomes (underground stems) of the shrub and produce Knotweed extracts that have Resveratrol concentrations ranging anywhere from 20% to 98%.
-The corresponding percentage of impurities in these Resveratrol products can range anywhere from 2% to 80%.
-There’s really no way for the consumer to know.
-One of the impurities in Knotweed-based Resveratrol products is a compound called emodin, which has caused serious gastrointestinal distress in some users of Knotweed-based Resveratrol products.
-The questionable purity and safety of Chinese Resveratrol products derived from Japanese Knotweed raises cause for concern.
+The commercial source for the vast majority of resveratrol products is a shrub called Japanese Knotweed (Polygonum cuspidatum) that is native to Asia and cultivated in China.
+Chinese manufacturing firms extract resveratrol from the rhizomes (underground stems) of the shrub and produce knotweed extracts that have resveratrol concentrations ranging anywhere from 20% to 98%.
+The corresponding percentage of impurities in these resveratrol products can range anywhere from 2% to 80%— there’s really no way for the consumer to know.
+One of the impurities in Knotweed-based resveratrol products is a compound called emodin, which has been linked to serious gastrointestinal distress.
+The questionable purity and safety of knock-off resveratrol products derived from Japanese Knotweed raises cause for concern.

-Equithrive on the other hand was developed by this dude, Dr. Patrick Lawless, in his company’s lab on the campus of the University of Kentucky like a small batch bourbon distiller (Lawless’s company, Biological Prospects, is located next to the Von Allmen Center for Entrepreneurship at UK).
+Equithrive on the other hand was developed by this dude, Dr. Patrick Lawless, in his company’s lab in Lexington, KY.

 “I feel like to large degree, even in the animal pharmaceutical world, not enough attention is being paid to formulations that maximize the bioavailability of different compounds,” Lawless explains.
 “There are many things you can do from a formulation perspective that will improve the bioavailability of a product.
 Resveratrol has extremely poor bioavailability, and if the manufacturer does not take steps to formulate it in a way that makes it more bioavailable for horses, you’re wasting your time and money.”

-The benefits of Resverasyn go well beyond joint health.
-Lawless also employs it in his other product Metabarol, which promotes healthy metabolic function.
+The benefits of Resverasyn® go well beyond joint health.
+It’s also the key component in Equithrive’s other product Metabarol, which promotes healthy metabolic function.
 A 2013 study at the Gluck Equine Research Center found that 45 days of continuous Metabarol administration reduced insulin levels by 25-30% in horses with Equine Metabolic Syndrome (EMS).

-Like its “less pure” cousin, Resverasyn is not a miracle drug that will make your old retiree feel like a frisky teenager again; nor will it completely heal your mare of osteoarthritis.
-But it is proven to be an effective compliment to the daily diet without all the negative side effects, and you know exactly what you’re getting with each dose.
+Like its “less pure” cousin, Resverasyn® is not a miracle drug that will make your old retiree ready for a 4-star; nor will it completely heal your mare of osteoarthritis.
+But it is proven to be a safe and effective compliment to the daily diet without all the negative side effects, and unlike most supplements, you know exactly what you’re getting with each dose.